Trump is going after Canada now – but everyone else is next

 After nine years in power, Trudeau has squandered the confidence of many Canadians, and much of his parliamentary party.
 Speculation is rife on whether he will step down early next year, to let his party pick a new leader and prime minister, or whether a confidence vote could fell his minority government and trigger a snap general election.

 “I wouldn’t say that Trump being elected was changing the Canadian government, but he’s certainly changing the conversation, he’s changing what the next election will be about and this government’s response,” said Matthew Lebo, a visiting professor at McGill University in Montreal.
-“And probably, he’s changing the timing of when Justin Trudeau would go,” added Lebo, who also teaches political science at the University of Western Ontario.
+“And probably, he’s changing the timing of when Justin Trudeau would go,” added Lebo, who also teaches political science at Western University.

 For Trump, this week of chaos in Canadian politics can hardly have gone better.
 At one stroke, he was rid of Freeland, with whom he clashed when she led trade talks with the US in his first term, and damaged Trudeau, whom he obviously doesn’t like and is seen in his orbit as weak, ultra-progressive and “woke.”